 Rainforest Retreat has a unique range of four star accommodation in lush rainforest.
 In the heart of the West Coast’s adventure activities you’ll find tree houses and deluxe tree lodges for up to 3 guests.
 While the deluxe spa tree houses can accomodate up to 6 guests.
 There’s also rooms, holiday homes and backpacker accommodation.

 The on-site Monsoon Bar and restaurant are popular with guests.
 You’ll find the friendly staff can organise tours and offer local recommendations.
 With ravishing mountains and forest as your neighbours this location is unbeatable.
 Ever wanted to stay in a Tree house?
-Here’s your chance – book at booking.com
+Here’s your chance – check availability and prices at booking.com

 Cool luxury yurts with garden and mountain views in a peaceful spot on the outskirts of Wanaka.
 This is an eco-friendly place for awesome sky gazing and to make new friends.